Cincinnati awarded MLS franchise for 2019 season

 Now Cincinnati will join the league a year ahead of Nashville (and the long-awaited Miami team backed by David Beckham), making the transition next season.

-Cincinnati will continue to play at Nippert for at least two more seasons before the planned opening of its new stadium.
+Cincinnati will continue to play at Nippert for at least two more seasons before the planned opening of their new stadium.

 MLS still plans to add two more teams in the coming years, bringing the total to 28.